pyth-network/pyth-gitbook/consumers/solana.md

 {% tab title="NEON EVM" %}
 [NEON](https://neon-labs.org) is an EVM compatibility layer for Solana, allowing users to migrate their Ethereum applications to Solana with minimum effort.

-The [pyth-neon](https://github.com/pyth-network/pyth-neon) library provides a drop-in replacement for the most popular Ethereum oracle, which Ethereum apps migrating to Solana can use.
+The [pyth-neon](https://github.com/pyth-network/pyth-neon) library is an interface to Pyth oracles for NEON applications.
+It includes a drop-in replacement for common Ethereum oracles, which Ethereum apps migrating to Solana can use.
 {% endtab %}
 {% endtabs %}